KaisenAmin/c_std/sysinfo/README.md

 **Release Date:** 2024
 **License:** ISC License

 ## Overview

-This SysInfo library in C provides a set of functions for gathering lots of information about system also operating system. and work fine in (windows and linux) not Mac :))
+The SysInfo library provides a set of functions for retrieving detailed information about the operating system and hardware of a machine.
+It is designed to work on both Windows and Linux systems, though it is not compatible with macOS.
+The library is lightweight and easy to integrate into C projects, offering developers essential system details such as OS version, kernel type, CPU architecture, and more.

 ## Installation and Compilation

 To use this library, include `sysinfo.h` in your project and compile the source files with your C compiler.
-For GCC, the following command can be used:
+Here is an example using GCC:

 ```bash
 gcc -std=c17 -O3 -march=native -flto -funroll-loops -Wall -Wextra -pedantic -s -o main ./main.c ./sysinfo/sysinfo.c